Glossary Terms

 Inflation is caused by an increase in the money supply, changes in government policy, cost-push factors such as rising wages and increasing prices of raw materials, or a combination of all these factors.

 An increase in the money supply can lead to higher levels of inflation if people are using more money to purchase goods and services than what is available.
-This can cause demand for certain goods and services to outpace supply, leading to an overall increase in prices.

-Governments may also directly influence the level of inflation through their policies.
 For example, if governments attempt to stimulate economic growth by printing large amounts of money or cutting taxes, this can lead to high levels of inflation as people have more cash to spend but not necessarily more goods or services to purchase.

 Lastly, cost-push factors such as rising wages and increases in the price of raw materials can lead to inflation as businesses may choose to pass on these higher costs by charging customers more for their products and services.